-Verifications considered mandatory and required prior to initial certification include: identity, residency, gross non-exempt income, deductible expenses, application for a social security number if the SSN is not otherwise provided, alien status, disability status, if such is claimed, and all factors of eligibility for households terminated for refusal to cooperate with a state quality control reviewer.
+Verifications considered mandatory and required prior to initial certification include: identity, residency, gross non-exempt income, deductible expenses, application for a social security number if the SSN is not otherwise provided, alien status, disability status, if such is claimed, resources, and all factors of eligibility for households terminated for refusal to cooperate with a state quality control reviewer.

 Other expenses not considered mandatory may be used in determining eligibility and benefit levels.
 Dependent care costs, legally obligated child support payments, excess medical expenses and utilities/shelter costs require verification from the household.
-Households not considered to be Broad Based Categorically Eligible (non-BBCE) must provide verification of resources, such as liquid assets and loans.
-See discussion of Broad Based Categorical Eligibility in Chapter 5.

 Other information required for eligibility determination shall be verified whenever questionable.
-These eligibility factors include: household size, household composition, citizenship, and non-exempt/non-liquid resources.
+These eligibility factors include: household size, household composition, and citizenship.